 Declaration of conflict of interest short statement.
 This will appear in the article's first page.

-In addition, all authors are required to fill out the electronic ICMJE Conflict of Interest Declaration Form.
+In addition, all authors are required to fill out the electronic ICMJE Disclosure of Interest.
 The completed forms must be submitted along with the manuscript.